xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/rationals.md

 ## Why manage dependencies?

-Automatic dependencies management is the first and foremost feature of the XCDL component framework.
+Automatic dependencies management is the first and foremost feature of the xCDL component framework.

 Properly defined components, with accurate dependencies, allow to automatically create projects with all required source files and headers, and with all required compile and link options properly set.
 For example if a configuration refers to the STM32F4-DISCOVERY board, this will refer to the STM32F407VG processor, which will refer to the STM32F4 startup code, which will refer to the CMSIS CORE headers, so all required pieces will fit together without user intervention.

 ## Why configurability?

-The XCDL component framework places a great deal of emphasis on configurability.
+The xCDL component framework places a great deal of emphasis on configurability.

 ### Reusability